366 Days

 27

-Milan, Italy · October 27, 1922 On this date in 1922 in Italy, riots instigated by Benito Mussolini’s National Fascist Party (Partito Nazionale Fascista) erupted in several Italian towns.
-The Fascists called on the government to resign.
-The next day four columns of Mussolini’s paramilitary Blackshirts (Camicie nere, or squadristi) began a march from the […]
+Milan, Italy • October 27, 1922 On this date in 1922 in Italy, riots instigated by Benito Mussolini’s National Fascist Party (Partito Nazionale Fascista) erupted in several Italian towns.
+The Fascists called on the national government to resign.
+The next day 4 columns of Mussolini’s paramilitary insurgents, Blackshirts (Camicie nere) or squadristi as they were called, […]

 28